JAY-VANDOOM/jay-esx-basic-package/README.md

 **Der einzige Server-Hoster der erlaubt ist dieses Package zu nutzen ist XCORE.gg**

-**The onliest Server-Provider XCORE.gg is allowed to use this Package**
+**The onliest Server-Provider which is allowed to use this Package is XCORE.gg**